KemalAkin/kemalakin.github.io/_pages/cv.md

 * 2019 - 2022: Research Assistant, Faculty of Engineering and Natural Sciences, Department of Forensic Science, Uskudar University, Istanbul.
   * Applying scientific principles and methods to the analysis, identification, and classification of physical evidence relating to criminal (or suspected criminal) cases
   * Performing data analysis by employing proper statistical/ML techniques and computational methods
-  * Designing and conducting physics, ballistics, questioned documents laboratory sessions
+  * Designing and conducting physics, ballistics, questioned documents laboratory sessions along with the theoretical courses
-  * Teaching physics, ballistics, criminalistics and questioned documents courses (partly)
   * Contributing academical, educational and administrative operations/organizations

 * 2014 - 2016: Astronomy Instructor, Usturlab, Istanbul.